ferrarisf50/StackOverflow_2019/README.md

-# StackOverflow_2019
+# What you need to know to become a data scientist?
-Analysis of Stack Overflow Survey 2019
+### - Data mining from Stack Overflow 2019 Annual Developer Survey.

 ## Contents